coinbase/geoengineer/README.md

         ports: "80:80"
 ```

-The `service` node type is defined to take a string of ports and build an Load balancer:
+The `service` node type is defined to take a string of ports and build a Load balancer:

 ```ruby
 # Load Balancer Node